MarkusHackspacher/pyLottoverwaltung/README.md

 install:
 --------

-The program requires Python 2.7 to. www.python.org/download/ and Qt4 for Python 2.7 www.riverbankcomputing.com / software / pyqt / download
+The program requires Python 2.7 www.python.org/download/
+and Qt4 for Python 2.7 www.riverbankcomputing.com/software/pyqt/download
 also the lxml package http://lxml.de/installation.html

 Start with: